refractionPOINT/mssp-demo/README.md

 The `global` directory contains all configs that are global to all customers.

 Each `customers` subdirectory contains any specific customizations needed per customer.
-The `main.yaml` file is the core file used in the `limacharlie sync` CLI invocation.
+The `main.yaml` file is the core file used in the `limacharlie configs` CLI invocation.

 ## Adding a New Customer
 1. Add the CI/CD User to the new organization.